NxPKG/khulnasoft-docs/content/zaraz/reference/settings.md

 ### Data layer compatibility mode

-Cloudflare Zaraz offers backwards compatibility with the `dataLayer` function found in tag management software, used to track events and other parameters.
+Khulnasoft Zaraz offers backwards compatibility with the `dataLayer` function found in tag management software, used to track events and other parameters.
 You can toggle this option off if you do not need it.
 Refer to [Data layer compatibility mode](/zaraz/advanced/datalayer-compatibility/) for more information.

 ### Single Page Application support